Guide

 The AI Coding Tools Directory editorial team researches and reviews AI-powered development tools to help developers find the best solutions for their workflows.

-AI code completion suggests the next code as you type, using context from your file, project, and patterns from training data.
-This guide explains how it works and which tools deliver the best experience.
+AI code completion is a real-time coding feature that suggests the next lines or blocks of code as you type, using language models and context from your file and project.
+It goes beyond traditional autocomplete (symbols and APIs) by predicting whole functions, boilerplate, and idiomatic patterns from natural-language comments.
+This guide explains how it works and which tools deliver the best experience in 2026.

 Quick Answer